depp/elf2dos/README.md

 - GCC will still emit calls to `memcpy`, `memmove`, `memset`, and `memcmp`, so you may need to define these.

 - A linker script is a good idea.
-This will be part of the forthcoming example.
+An example is available in [examples/link.ld](examples/link.ld).

 - The `_stack_end` symbol defines the initial value of the stack pointer `esp`.
 This must be defined in the input.
 A natural way to do this is with a linker script,